Nazeri Lajim: Execution

-On 22 July 2022, 64-year-old Nazeri bin Lajim was hanged at dawn inside Changi Prison, thus becoming the fifth death row convict to be executed during the COVID-19 pandemic in Singapore.
+On 22 July 2022, Nazeri was hanged at dawn inside Changi Prison, thus becoming the fifth death row convict to be executed during the COVID-19 pandemic in Singapore.
 According to activist Kokila Annamalai, Nazeri's family reclaimed his remains from the prison, and there would be funeral prayers held at Masjid Assyakirin in Taman Jurong.
 Nazeri's remains were arranged for burial in the Muslim cemetery at Masjid Al-Firdaus.
 The Singapore Prison Service (SPS) confirmed to AFP in an email statement that Nazeri's capital sentence was carried out as scheduled.
 Nazira added that her brother looked peaceful and accepted his fate prior to the execution.

 Another Singaporean, a 49-year-old ethnic Malay who was one of the 17 plaintiffs in Nazeri's racial bias lawsuit, was executed for a 2015 drug trafficking offence four days after Nazeri was hanged.

 In the year 2022 itself, a total of eleven executions, including Nazeri's, had been officially carried out in Singapore, all for drug offences.